 But if you go back one year earlier, you’ll find the use of Karen in the 2004 movie Mean Girls.
 One of the film’s lines is “Oh my God, Karen, you can’t just ask people why they’re white.”

 It would be years after the Mean Girls release that the Karen meme would become popular.
 Insider points out that an F U Karen subreddit was created in 2017, racking up over 600,000 members.

 Andre Brock, an associate professor at Georgia Tech who specializes in race and digital culture, told CNN that the true history of Karen goes way, way back.
 He said during the time of slavery, Black people had a name for a white woman who wanted to exert power over them.
 They’d call her Miss Ann.

 Now instead of Miss Ann, it’s Karen.

-And it seems the Karen meme has rung the death knell for what used to be a very popular baby name.
+Besides a popular costume idea, it seems the Karen meme has also rung the death knell for what used to be a very popular baby name.
 Karen spent years in the top 10.
 But in 2018, it was ranked 635th.